paradigmatic/Configrity/README.md

 # Configrity README file #

 Configrity is a scala configuration library.
-Project aims at simplicity, immutability, type safety and flexibility.
+Project aims at simplicity, immutability, type safety, flexibility and humility.

 ## Features ##

 ### Implemented ###

   - Automatic values conversions via type classes.
+  - Loading configurations for a file or a source (InputStream, URL, etc.)
-  - Configuration from system properties and environment variables.
+  - Loading configurations from system properties and environment variables.
+  - Saving configurations to files.

 ### Planned ###

   - Interoperability with java properties.
   - Hierarchical configuration blocks.
-  - Loading configuration via scala io sources.
   - Configuration chaining (such as to provide default values).
+  - Export/Import formats: plists, JSON, XML, apache, etc.

 ## Installation ##